top of page

 At the start of every season all patrolling members are required to attend a skills maintenance/proficiency session for each award they hold.
-For the Bronze Medallion, members are given the choice of set dates and are required to register in advance and attend ONE of these sessions.
-Dates are advertised in the calendar and the news section below.
+For the Bronze Medallion, members are given the choice of set dates and are required to register in advance and attend one of these sessions.

 Members who are not proficient as at December 31st are not permitted to patrol, or compete in any SLSA competition, until they have obtained the required proficiency.